Who can join and what are the tasks?

 The NHS and social care urgently need people to join the NHS Volunteer Responders to do simple but vital tasks including driving people to and from hospital, and delivering food and medication.
 Volunteers will also support the NHS to transport equipment and supplies, and make regular phone calls to check on people isolating at home.

-Please note, to comply with the UK’s current ‘Stay at Home’ rules you can only volunteer to carry out those tasks which involve leaving your home if you fulfil ALL of the conditions below:
+Please note, to comply with the UK’s current ‘Stay at Home’ rules you can only volunteer to carry out those tasks which involve leaving your home if you fulfil all of the conditions below if you:

 I need to stay at home – can I still help?

 You can sign up as a telephone ‘check in and chat’ volunteer even if you are staying at home and you are in one of the groups listed above.

 Just register here.
 You will then be asked to select from a list of tasks.
 Once your registration and checks are complete you can download the GoodSAM Responders app.
 Local volunteer tasks will be pushed to your phone with an alert when you switch the app to ‘on duty’.

 Why has NHS Volunteer Responders been set up?

 It is vital that health and social care teams can easily match people who need help to self-isolate with ID-checked volunteers in a managed, England-wide system.
 This service aims to support people who have specific health conditions which put them at high risk from coronavirus.
 It will be used by doctors, nurses and others where there is no alternative local support for their patients, and will help to keep hospital beds available to those who need them most.

 Is this different from helping out my neighbours and local charities?